 Welcome to the page of Chance E. Bonar.

 I am a PhD student at Harvard University in Religion in the subfield of New Testament and Early Christianity.
-While at Harvard, I hope to develop further my interests and research abilities in Early Christian studies broadly, but especially regarding ancient functions of authors & authorship, canon/canonization in antiquity, pseudepigraphy, and delineations of “selves” and “groups” in early Christian thought.
+While at Harvard, I hope to develop further my interests and research abilities in Early Christian studies broadly, especially regarding ancient and modern historiography, new and neglected apocryphal texts, papyrology, issues concerning authors & authorship, and delineations of “selves” and “groups” in early Christian thought.
 Alongside these interests, I am captivated by how cultural heritage and artifacts–forged or looted–play a role in contemporary international affairs.

-While at Harvard, I have spent time researching the Egyptian antiquities market, late ancient variants of 1 John, and presentations of the “historical Jesus” in Palestinian liberation theologies.
+While at Harvard, I have spent time researching the Egyptian antiquities market, late ancient variants of 1 John, Antiochene healthcare in John Chrysostom’s Homilies Against the Jews, and presentations of the “historical Jesus” in Palestinian liberation theologies.
+With Tony Burke and Slavomír Čéplö, I am also producing the first critical edition and English translation of the Greek manuscripts of 3 Apocryphal Apocalypse of John for the More New Testament Apocrypha series (forthcoming).

 Along with being a full-time student, I serve as a Freshman Proctor at Harvard College, where I function as a freshman advisor to multiple students, provide social counsel, and enforce Harvard’s policies and regulations.
-I also function as a senior editor for Glossolalia, Yale Divinity School’s graduate student journal of religion, as well as a steering committee member of the Praxis Forum, a branch of the Westar Institute that is “committed to bridging the gap between the academic study of religion and the on-the-ground experience of religion and spirituality in contemporary culture.”
+I also function as a senior editor for Glossolalia, Yale Divinity School’s graduate student journal of religion.

 In my free time, I enjoy singing, reading investigative journalism, and making doughnuts.